the-teachingRSE-project/competencies/competencies.md

 | \gls{SWREPOS}    | Should seamlessly interact with the repository of their project.                                                              | Should be well-versed in the intricacies of a repository, and probably interact with repositories of multiple projects.               | Should promote the use of repositories and be able to convey best practices of sharing and reviewing to junior and senior RSEs.                                                                              |
 | \gls{MOD}        | Should have a basic grasp of their piece of the software in order to use basic tools such as a debugger.                      | Should understand the characteristics of large parts of the codebase considering a variety of the metrics.                            | Should understand the big idea of the software project in order to define the task that the software solves.                                                                        |

-Table: Levels of software eng. skills expected per RSE career stage. {#tbl:comp-lvls-se}
+Table: Levels of technical skills expected per RSE career stage. {#tbl:comp-lvls-techn}

 \newpage